ozansann/PlanetsApp/README.md

 ## Instructions

-* Replace the variable API_KEY in Constants/AppConstants with the api key from the site https://newsapi.org/.
+* Replace the variable API_KEY in Constants/AppConstants with the api key from the site https://rapidapi.com/newbAPIOfficial/api/planets-info-by-newbapi/
-* The free version of the api allows up to 100 requests per day.